 {Fig.7.
 Word cloud for each topic.
 In each topic, the area occupied by each word is proportional to the proportion of papers that mention it.
 The color variation is respected throughout all topics.}

 The fact that an abstract addresses a topic does not necessarily makes the topic a research subject for the paper.
 We considered to be certain that a topic was a research subject of a paper only if it had a γ>0.75 associated to the paper.
 Only 26% of the papers (2065) were associated to a topic with γ>0.75.
 Data, fish movement and human motion were the three main research subjects (12%, 10% and 10% of the papers with a research subject, respectively).
 The development of tracking technologies have resulted in a large production of scientific papers focused on the development and use of different sensors to study movement.
 Fish are the second most studied taxonomical group, only after mammals (Fig. S13).
 Fish movement addressed behavior, habitat, migration and spawning questions, mostly in freshwater but not exclusively (Fig. S12) and primarily using acoustic telemetry (Fig. S10).
-A large proportion of articles studying fish movement reflects the important role of this community in the production of movement ecology research.
+The large proportion of articles studying fish movement reflects the important role of this community in the production of movement ecology research.
 On the other hand, human motion studies focused on speed, distance, acceleration and overall performance in activities such as running, training, walking and playing (Fig. S12), also using GPS and accelerometers (Fig. S10); some of these studies concerned sport players.
 While fish movement has been an important research subject throughout the decade, human mobility has become one of the most studied areas only in the last years (Fig. S14).
 Studies of human mobility are relatively recent compared to animal movement and they have exponentially grown in number, as it is now easier to track humans with GPS tracking smartphones, geolocated internet posts and credit cards (Thums et al. (2018)).
 It is likely that this development in human mobility has greatly contributed to the rise of research on movement data in the last years (Fig. S14).
 Conversely, the study of animal motion (e.g. swim, flight, speed, acceleration) has been losing importance in the movement ecology literature (Fig. S14).

 The future of movement ecology

-Movement ecology, in the last decade, has been strongly driven by tools availability (data, software, methods).
-Tracking data let us observe and follow movement, whether terrestrial, aerial or marine, and remote sensing data have enable insights on their environments (though see Hebblewhite and Haydon (2010) on dangers of divorcing biologists from the field).
-These observations, that were not possible to obtain in the past, have given rise to research questions about the ecology of the species, their physiology, and inspired methodological advances.
+Movement ecology, in the last decade, has been strongly driven by the availability of tools (data, software, methods).
+Tracking data allow us to observe and follow movement, whether terrestrial, aerial or marine, and remote sensing data have provided information on their environments (though see Hebblewhite and Haydon (2010) on dangers of divorcing biologists from the field).
+These observations that were not possible to obtain in the past, have given rise to research questions about the ecology of the species, their physiology, and inspired methodological advances.